 Interestingly, this is also the best place to learn about the ex-votive tradition in Tuscany.
 The Gallery of ex-voto at the sanctuary is home to one of the largest collections of votive offerings in Italy: about 600 pieces, collected since the early 1800s.
 This is not only a testimony of faith, but also a mirror of everyday life during different periods in history, detailing the changing customs, transportation methods, jobs, activities and points of view.

 One of the many sanctuaries and churches to be found on the Isola d’Elba, this little sanctuary near Capoliveri offers a beautiful view of the Gulf of Lacona.
 Built in the 16th century on top of a previous Romanesque building, it was altered several times between the 17th and 20th centuries, giving it its current appearance.

-A white building located in the hills of Monte Argentario, between Porto Ercole and Porto Santo Stefano.
-From up there, you can view the charm and suggestion of the Orbetello Lagoon.
-Surrounded by woods, the Convento of the Padri Passionisti is also a quiet and shady place… in case you are looking for some “sunscreen”!
-To reach the convent take the road between Porto Santo Stefano and Orbetello.
+A white building located in the hills of Monte Argentario, between Porto Ercole and Porto Santo Stefano: this is the Convent of the Padri Passionisti, where the charm of the Orbetello Lagoon lay at your feet.
+Surrounded by woods, the convent is also a quiet and shady place, the perfect place for a peaceful afternoon.